jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 <img src='/assets/media/pluralsight-review-4.png' />
 _My monthly usage statistics email received on 5th June 2020_

-Seeing a report like this and seeing how little you use it may prompt you to unsubscribe to the service if you're on the monthly plan.
+Seeing a report like this can prompt you to unsubscribe to the service if you're not using it enough and you're on the monthly plan.
 If you're on the annual plan then you wouldn't be able to unsubscribe straight away but you may consider not renewing your membership the following year.

-One problem I can see is that its also a little inaccurate for me personally as I watch the course at 1.5x - 2.0x speed which isn't factored in these statistics.
+One problem I can see is that its also a little inaccurate for me personally as I watch the course at 1.5x - 2.0x speed which isn't factored in the usage statistics.

 There are many other features I haven't mentioned such as being able to write notes and downloading exercise files to with when watching a course, I've never personally used those features and so I shouldn't comment on them.